georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 system extensions do not use this function very often.
 Only a few system extensions set the `transform` attribute.

-Here is an simple extension to test `transform` attribute of rectangle element.
+Here is a simple extension to test the `transform` attribute of the rectangle element.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>